wp-plugins/secsign/readme.txt

 7. The options for self enrollment whether a user can assign his or her SecSign ID by him- or herself and whether a user can create a new account.

 == Changelog ==

+= 1.5 =
+* Use brand color for buttons.
+* The button color can be adjusted in options page.
+* Scroll page to shown access pass in case the plugin is embedded at the end of a page.
+* Bug fixed: corrected error messages sent by SecSign ID Server.
+* CSS corrections.

 = 1.4.1 =
 * Bug fixed when SecSign ID is checked whether it is null or not.
 The login form should not be submitted if the user hasn't entered a SecSign ID.